 My personal choice would be a lovely, lively 8-week-old kitten.

 Hope you find just what you are looking for.

 Nervous Kitty in a New Environment

 You could buy a Feliway Plug In.
 It will help with introducing a new cat - your current cat will chill out a bit so that a new pet will not phase her.

 Also ignore the new cat for a while.
 A kitten would be best I think for her to accept.

 Clyde & Capone

-I brush him regularly but sometimes by not getting all the loose hair out it makes it worse.
-Could recommend something, maybe yet a different type of food that will help him.
+I brush him regularly but sometimes not getting all the loose hair out makes it worse.
+Could you recommend something, maybe a different type of food that will help him?

 I think you would be very happy with the addition of a new girl.
 My boy and girl are seven years old as well, and they are a nice compliment to each other.